Project Time: March 2 – 2017 – Active

 Editor: Warcraft 3 Map Editor

-• Maya: All units and models were created from scratch in Maya
+• Maya: All units and building models were created using Maya

-• Animations: World of Warcraft and Warcraft 3
+• Animations: Custom made, World of Warcraft and Warcraft 3

 • Gimp: Transparency layers and materials to show team color